Is privacy good or bad for your relationship?

 Sharing everything with your spouse removes any mystery from your partner’s perception of you… and mystery plays a vital part in keeping the spark alive between you.

-kill the spark between you
+Full disclosure will kill the spark between you.

 ARE THERE THINGS I SHOULD HIDE FROM MY SPOUSE?